ray-project/ray/doc/source/tune/user-guide.rst

 * **TUNE_DISABLE_DATED_SUBDIR**: Ray Tune automatically adds a date string to experiment directories when the name is not specified explicitly or the trainable isn't passed as a string.
 Setting this environment variable to ``1`` disables adding these date strings.
-* **TUNE_DISABLE_REORDER_CALLBACK_SYNCER**: Ray Tune checks if the (automatically added) `SyncerCallback` comes after all `ExperimentLogger` callbacks to make sure logs are updated before they are sent to other nodes.
-If this is not the case, the `SyncerCallback` will be moved after the last logger.
-Setting this environment variable to ``1`` disables this reordering.
 * **TUNE_DISABLE_STRICT_METRIC_CHECKING**: When you report metrics to Tune via ``tune.report()`` and passed a ``metric`` parameter to ``tune.run()``, a scheduler, or a search algorithm, Tune will error